 According to the World Health Organization (WHO), worldwide over 1.4 million people at any given time suffer from infectious complication acquired from hospitals [1, 2].
 An important consequence of Hospital Acquired Infections (HAIs) is the increasing antimicrobial resistance due to tremendous antimicrobial pressure, especially in ICUs [3].
 A vicious cycle of 'more infections, more antimicrobial use, followed by development of multidrug resistant bacterial infections and use of still higher generation antimicrobial' is seen in many hospitals.
 There has been increasing incidence of Acinetobacter species causing serious nosocomial infections which are being reported worldwide.
-Acinetobacter species is the 2^{nd} most frequent non fermenter encountered in clinical laboratories and is one of the common causative pathogens for late onset hospital acquired pneumonia [4].
-Since, last 30 years, strains of A. baumannii have acquired resistance to newly developed antimicrobials.
+Acinetobacter species is the 2nd most frequent non fermenter encountered in clinical laboratories and is one of the common causative pathogens for late onset hospital acquired pneumonia [4].

+Since last 30 years, strains of A. baumannii have acquired resistance to newly developed antimicrobials.
 Carbapenems remains the treatment of choice if isolates are sensitive to this class.
-Unfortunately, carbapenem-resistant Acinetobacter isolates are increasingly reported throughout the world as Efflux pumps may affect Meropenem, whereas specific β-lactamases hydrolyse Imipenem [5, 6].
+Unfortunately, carbapenem-resistant Acinetobacter isolates are increasingly reported throughout the world as Efflux pumps may affect Meropenem, whereas specific β -lactamases hydrolyse Imipenem [5].

+A.baumannii has transformed from being susceptible to most of the antimicrobial three decade ago to currently being pan drug resistant including carbapenems, colistin, and tigecycline.
+New mechanisms of resistance acquired by Acinetobacter baumannii, along with other gram negative pathogens is due to plasmids, integrons, and transposons.
+Production of enzymes are also resistance mechanism common to A. baumannii and other gram negative bacteria [6].
 Genes coding for these enzymes can be transferred from cell to cell via transposons.
-For penicillins, cephalosporins, and carbapenems a common enzyme is β-lactamase, which hydrolyzes and confers resistance to these drugs.
+For penicillins, cephalosporins, and carbapenems a common enzyme is β -lactamase, which hydrolyzes and confers resistance to these drugs.
 Mutated genes like VIM, IMP, and OXA can also be transferred from other bacteria which ultimately alter bacterial targets of antimicrobials leading to decrease in affinity for the bacteria and increasing the minimum inhibitory concentration (MIC) for the drug [6].

-Thus the main objective of this study is to isolate Acinetobacter species from various clinical samples by phenotypic method and study their resistance pattern to 1st line and 2nd line (including carbapenem) antibiotics by Kirby-Bauer disk diffusion method and know the prevalence of Carbapenemase production in Acinetobacter species resistant to carbapenem by Rapidec Carba NP Test.
+Thus, the main objective of this study is to isolate Acinetobacter species from various clinical samples by phenotypic method and study their resistance pattern to 1st line and 2nd line (including carbapenem) antibiotics by Kirby-Bauer disk diffusion method and know the prevalence of Carbapenemase production in Acinetobacter species resistant to carbapenem by Rapidec Carba NP Test.